AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/braintree-partial-invoice-error-apple-pay-google-pay.md

 ---
-description: This article provides a hotfix for the issue where users are not able to create partial invoices when using Apple Pay or Google Pay through Braintree as payment methods.
+title: "Adobe Commerce 2.4.4: Unable to create partial invoices"
 labels: 2.4.4,Magento Commerce,Magento Commerce Cloud,Apple Pay,Google Pay,invoice,error,patches,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,vault capture
-title: 'Adobe Commerce 2.4.4: Unable to create partial invoices'
 ---

-# Adobe Commerce 2.4.4: Unable to create partial invoices

 This article provides a hotfix for the issue where users are not able to create partial invoices when using Apple Pay or Google Pay through Braintree as payment methods.